ibexa/documentation-developer/docs/infrastructure_and_maintenance/clustering/clustering.md

 !!! tip

-    The default database install will now include the dfs table *in the same database*
+    The default database install now includes the dfs table *in the same database*

 First, define DFS folder path as a variable in `.env` file: